Back discs anatomy

 Intervertebral discs: Anatomy and embryology

+The spine is made up of individual bone segments (vertebra), ligaments, and discs.
 The discs throughout the .
-With aging, discs tend to lose water which can lead to disc degeneration.
 The deep back muscles, also called intrinsic or true back muscles, consist of four layers of .

 Anatomy, Back, Lumbar Spine

+The vertebral column (spine or backbone) is a curved structure composed of bony vertebrae that are interconnected by cartilaginous intervertebral discs.
 Each section is functionally different and is specialised for either weight-bearing, movement, protection and/or posture.
 The spinal cord .
 Author Information and .Anatomy, Back, Lumbar Vertebrae.Lumbar disk disease may occur when a disk in the low back area of the spine bulges or herniates from between the bony area of the spine.
-The human spine, otherwise known as the vertebral column or backbone, forms the central part of the human skeleton.
 0 seconds of 1 minute, 32 .The muscles of the lower back help stabilize, rotate, flex, and extend the spinal column, which is a bony tower of 24 vertebrae that gives the body structure and houses the spinal cord.
 (C) control flexion of the back.
 They provide shock absorption, flexibility, and support for the spinal column.

 Intervertebral disc